hawa029/picatcher/README.md

 yarn run dev
 ```

-Open your browser and visit <http://localhost:3000>, your project should be running!
+In the browser : <http://localhost:3000>, to see the running project !

-## Configuration du site
+## Website configuration

 The config is based on environment variables to make it easy to integrate with any Jamstack platform, like Netlify.